BUSINESS CHANGE READINESS GUIDE

 - Positive or negative effects of previous projects or changes

-- Awareness and willingness to support the change
+- The group’s awareness and willingness to support the change

-- Each group’s readiness for the transition (how much effort will be needed to update job aids, procedures, policies, etc.)
+- The group’s documentation readiness for the transition (how much effort will be needed to update job aids, procedures, policies, etc.)

-This section provides you with an overview of each of the change readiness criteria listed above.
-You can read through this section to educate yourself further on the variables you need to assess when conducting your analysis, or you can go directly to the Step-By-Step Process for Conducting a Readiness Assessment section below.
+This section provides you with a detailed overview of each change readiness criteria listed above.
+If you’re just looking for the steps to take, you can skip directly to the Step-By-Step Process for Conducting the Best Readiness Assessments.

-A group’s culture comprises the values, behaviors and cumulative traits of the group.
-Some groups work together in a collaborate team-based manner, with employee participation on all levels, and they often cite collaboration as a key part of how they function.
+A group’s culture comprises the values, behaviors, and cumulative traits of the group.
+Some groups work together in a collaborative team-based manner, with employee participation on all levels, and they often cite collaboration as a key part of how they function.
 Such a group is known as having a collaborative culture.
 That’s their identity.

 Other groups have a winner-takes-all culture and value, where collaboration is the exception, and individualism is the norm.
 Such a group is known to have a cut-throat culture.